yeoksayeou/yeoksayeou.github.io/README.md

 The search script loads the entire collection of articles from a journal into memory, while the browsing page loads whole issues into memory.
 Be patient before your first search as this may take a few seconds to load.
 This goes relatively fast offline, but is slower when hosted remotely.

 There is no reason this can't be easily transformed into a far faster database driven version.
 Anyone is of course free to make a more efficient version and fork this repository.
 All the scripts here were written by Claude Sonnet 3.7, with some ChatGPT 4o and Gemini 2.5.

+**Shortcuts**

+When viewing an article you can use the left or right arrows on your keyboard to move quickly from one article to another inside a given issue.
+On a mobile device you can swipe left or right to do the same.